IAmSuyogJadhav/CyberLabs/README.md

 hearing disabilities if a car is approaching them.
-Has applications ranging from helping reduce the no. of accidents occuring due to pedestrians carelessly crossing the streets with earphones on, alerting players of VR/AR games (for e.g., Pokemon Go) of oncoming cars to allowing people with aural impairements cross the streets with ease.
+Has applications ranging from helping reduce the no. of accidents occuring due to pedestrians carelessly crossing the streets with earphones on, alerting players of VR/AR games (for e.g., Pokemon Go) of oncoming cars to allowing people with aural impairments cross the streets with ease.
+We call it **WalkSafe**.

+> WalkSafe lets you walk freely on streets and everywhere else in general, even when you are wearing earphones or have difficulties in hearing.

 ## Dataset Preparation
 > Refer to [`Dataset Preparation.ipynb`](./Dataset%20Preparation.ipynb) to jump to the code directly.